randy778/react_sample_codes/README.md

+# Question

+This work is for a FrontEnd Coding question.
+I was asked to implement a web page that show some data, and includes sorting, paging and filtering.

+I was asked to choose any API on page https://vpic.nhtsa.dot.gov/api as the data source.

 # Create React App

 This work is created by using Create React App, which is a CLI tool that help people to create standard React app.
 You can find more detail here: